 Visitors from all over come in the winter to enjoy the glistening lights of Christmas Lane at Bronner’s CHRISTmas Wonderland and the all-around festive spirit throughout town.
 Although Michigan’s Little Bavaria is well known for its holiday delights, guests should take time to embrace the JOY of the season before them as Autumn boasts its own charm in Frankenmuth.

 The Frankenmuth Corn Maze is host to a gigantic 5-acre corn maze, petting zoo, and hayrides for the family.
-A tradition for many locals is also great for newcomers looking to start a different holiday custom in the Great Lakes Bay Region.
-Kids (and kids at heart) can become a “Farm Scene Investigator,” discovering what happened to Farmer Joe by looking for clues throughout the 2.5 miles of twisted trails within the maze!
-These a-maize-ing activities happen from late September until the weekend after Halloween.
+A tradition for many locals, it's also great for newcomers looking to start a different holiday experience in the Great Lakes Bay Region.
+These a-maize-ing activities happen from late September through October.

-What’s Fall without a big sack full of straw made to look like a person, adorning most of a shopping center and the majority of Downtown Main Street?
-Not Fall in Frankenmuth, that’s for sure!
-The Scarecrow Fest in Frankenmuth (which happens two consecutive weekends prior to Halloween) is a true showing of the spirit that is Fall!
-Visitors can enjoy activities such as pumpkin catapulting and trick or treating within the Frankenmuth River Place Shops.
+What’s fall without a big sack of straw made to look like a person, decorating most of a shopping center and the majority of Downtown Main Street?
+The Scarecrow Fest in Frankenmuth (which happens two consecutive weekends prior to Halloween) is a true showing of the fall spirit!
+Visitors can enjoy activities such as pumpkin catapulting and trick-or-treating within the Frankenmuth River Place Shops.

 Getting ready for the upcoming holiday season with a trip to the World’s Largest Christmas Store?
 Consider a detour down Weiss Street (directly behind Bronner’s) to find the Frankenmuth Aerial Park tucked away in the trees.
 Explore the changing colors while zipping from tree to tree in a beautiful wooden climbing park.

-While the Annual Holiday Celebration, snow lined streets, and Christmas cheer will always echo throughout Michigan’s Little Bavaria during the holiday season, make sure to fall into Frankenmuth this Autumn for a whole new take on this popular German-themed destination in Michigan.
+While the Annual Christmas Experience, snow lined streets, and Christmas cheer will always echo throughout Michigan’s Little Bavaria during the holiday season, make sure to fall into Frankenmuth this Autumn for a whole new take on this popular German-themed destination in Michigan.

 Looking for more fun fall activities?